 We have handled many IRS collection cases over the years and managed to save a lot of our clients a great deal of money by having penalties waived and taxes reduced via amended returns or “offers in compromise.”
 We can prevent wage garnishments (or have them lifted if they are already in place).
 The same is true for IRS “levies” (i.e. asset seizures) issued to banks and other financial institutions to seize cash, stocks, bonds, retirement savings in IRA’s or 401-K’s.
 The government can also seize, or file liens against, any property you may own, including automobiles and personal property such as the contents of your home.
 These defensive actions must be taken at the first sign of trouble with the IRS.

 Do not wait until they freeze your bank account or send your employer a wage garnishment order.
 If you wait until they take these “enforced collection” actions, you will regret it.
 They do not play around when you owe them money.
 It is best to set up a monthly payment plan with them as soon as a return is filed and you owe them tax that you know you cannot pay right away.
 The worst thing you can do is ignore them.
-They will work with taxpayers who put forth an honest effort to resolve their tax debt, but you had better have a tax expert in your corner to speak for you and argue a case on your behalf that will get you the most favorable result possible under current tax law.
+They will work with taxpayers who put forth an honest effort to resolve their tax issues, but you had better have a tax expert in your corner to speak for you and argue a case on your behalf that will get you the most favorable result possible under current tax law.
 The government is very serious and determined to collect back taxes owed to them.
 That is why you need an expert in tax law to represent you and steer your case to a reasonable conclusion that does not bankrupt you and disrupt your life.

 All tax accountants are not the same